maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 8. Decide implication direction as well as establishing equivalence.
 E.g. if a student squares both sides.
 9. Calculate the natural domain, and use this information, i.e. auditing.
 10. Equivalence using a substitution of one variable for another.
 See simultaneous equation example.
-11. Mechanism for semi-automatic marking of answer with commnents.
-11. Option to display the equivalence signs, and debugging.
-Input options mechanism.
-12. Option to allow or disallow comments.
-13. Write an "Eqivalence" answer test.
+11. Write an "Eqivalence" answer test.
 This will do more than just check the last lines, and will complement the validation input.
-14. Assume we solve over the real numbers, but if a student used complex numbers correctly it will not be marked as incorrect.
+12. Assume we solve over the real numbers, but if a student used complex numbers correctly it will not be marked as incorrect.

 ## Longer term plans